John Simpson (artist)

-John Philip Simpson (1782–1847) was a British painter, known for his portraits.
+John Philip Simpson (1782 – 1847) was an English painter who specialised in portrait painting.

 Early life and education

 Simpson was born in London in 1782 and was a student at the Royal Academy and for some years an assistant to Sir Thomas Lawrence, PRA.
 He obtained some success as a portrait-painter, and eventually a very large practice.
 From 1807 to his death he was a frequent exhibitor at the Royal Academy and other exhibitions.
 In 1834 he received a commission to go to Portugal, and painted portraits at Lisbon, where he was appointed painter to the queen of Portugal.

 Career

 Late 19th-century biographer Sidney Lee was of the opinion that Simpson was "rather a skillful portraitist than an artist and that his portraits are not without power, but lack instinct and penetration."
 One of John Burnet, the engraver, is in the National Portrait Gallery.
 William IV and many notable persons in his day sat to him.
 Simpson died at Carlisle House, Soho, in 1847.

 Simpson left two sons, who practised as artists, of whom Charles Simpson died young in 1848, having contributed a few landscapes to the London exhibitions.
 The other, Philip Simpson, was a student at the Royal Academy, and obtained some success for small domestic subjects from 1824 to 1857.
 One of these, called ‘I will fight,’ exhibited in the Suffolk Street Gallery in 1824, is in the Townshend collection at the South Kensington Museum.